sumanvid97/sumanvid97.github.io/index.md

 I am an MS student in Computer Science, [UMass Amherst].
 My research interests lie in computer vision and machine learning.
 Currently, I'm working remotely with Prof. [Aniket Bera] ([GAMMA Lab], [UMD]) towards the goal of risk assessment for autonomous vehicles through ego-centric driving videos.

 Before this, I spent four wonderful years as an undergraduate student at [IIT Bombay].
 For my thesis, I leveraged modern deep vision techniques for super resolution of the precipitation parameter over the Indian landmass.
-Last summer, I was fortunate to have interned at [Microsoft Research India].
+In the summer of 2019, I was fortunate to have interned at [Microsoft Research India].
 I worked on devising state-space models for data-informed network simulation.

 I maintain a record of my [research] and some [research implementations] under the respective tabs.
 To get an insight on my recent academic endeavours, please take a look at my [CV].
 Feel free to read more [about me]!